• Skip to primary navigation

 • 2 cups kabocha squash peeled and cubed

-• ½ bunch kale chopped
+• ½ bunch kale stemmed and chopped

-• 15 oz can butter beans drained
+• 15 oz butter beans canned, drained

-• 15 oz can chickpeas drained
+• 15 oz chickpeas canned, drained

 • 1 carrot peeled and chopped

-• ½ cup green peas
+• ½ cup green peas frozen

 • 3 tomatoes chopped

-• ½ teaspoon salt
+• 1 teaspoon salt

-• 1 teaspoon smoked paprika
+• 1 tbsp smoked paprika

-• 1 teaspoon Italian seasoning
+• 1 tbsp Italian seasoning

 Instructions

-• add tomatoes and cook until they begin to release their juices 2 minutes-
+• Add tomatoes and cook until they begin to release their juices 2 minutes-

-• add in 10 cups water, butter beans, chickpeas, kale, green peas and spices-
+• Add in 10 cups water, butter beans, chickpeas, kale, green peas and spices

-• add orzo when serving to avoid the pasta swelling and getting soggy
+• Add orzo when serving to avoid the pasta swelling and getting soggy

-• garnish with pepper, crushed red pepper and vegan parmesan
+• Garnish with pepper, crushed red pepper and vegan parmesan

 Nutrition

-Keyword beans, comfortfood, garden, hearty, nutfree, pasta, seasonal, soup
+Keyword beans, comfortfood, garden, hearty, seasonal, soup

 Tried this recipe?Let us know how it was!